Industrial Vs Non Industrial Plasma Cutting Machines

 Low rails

-Industrial plasma usually featured low rails secured to the ground to ensure the highest level of stability driven by helical drives to provide optimal accuracy during the rapid fast-moving of the plasma beam during long production intervals.
+Industrial Plasma usually features low rails secured to the ground to ensure the highest level of stability driven by helical drives and to provide optimal accuracy during the rapid fast movement of the plasma beam during long production intervals.

-Table design rails usually seen on nonindustrial plasmas won’t have the same rigidity level and are thus less suited to high volume pace ,production.
-Besides, with fences built onto the cutting table and so close to the plasma, with constant long-duration cutting, the rails are at risk of distorting in shape (over time) due to the continuous exposure to heat.
+Table design rails usually seen on nonindustrial plasmas won’t have the same rigidity level and are thus less suited to high-volume pace production.
+Besides, with fences built onto the cutting table and so close to the Plasma, with constant long-duration cutting, the rails risk distorting in shape (over time) due to continuous exposure to heat.

 Read more: